Peter Popoff: Investigation by James Randi

 In May 1986, Randi presented one of Jason's videos on The Tonight Show Starring Johnny Carson.
 Popoff initially denied Randi's accusations and accused NBC of "...[hiring] an actress to impersonate Mrs. Popoff on a doctored videotape".
 Eventually Popoff admitted the existence of the radio device, but claimed that Elizabeth only "occasionally" gave him "the name of a person who needs special prayers".
 He added that "almost everybody" knew about the radio communication system.
 Although donations had exceeded over half a million dollars monthly, his ministry's viewer ratings and donations declined significantly after the Carson airing, and in September 1987 he declared bankruptcy, listing more than 790 unpaid creditors and a ministry debt of over $1 million, and personal debts of almost half that.
-Popoff's attorney, William Simon, "attributed the collapse of his ministry to financial mismanagement more than to disclosures about Popoff."
+Popoff's attorney, William Simon, "attributed the collapse of his ministry to financial mismanagement more than to disclosures about Popoff," according to the Los Angeles Times.
 Jason's video footage was also aired on the Nova episode "Secrets of the Psychics" in 1991.
 The episode was released on video as part of a lesson in critical thinking.

-Octogenarian Larry Skelton, a former organist of Popoff from 1965 to 1990, and for Peter's father before that, said: "When you're praying for the sick, it's through the Holy Spirit, and there's some times that it works freely, and then there are other times when the Spirit's just not there."
+Larry Skelton, a former organist of Popoff from 1965 to 1990, and for Peter's father before that, said: "When you're praying for the sick, it's through the Holy Spirit, and there's some times that it works freely, and then there are other times when the Spirit's just not there."
 He went on to say that "on the days it didn't show, you still had to pay for the auditorium, so you needed to help the Holy Spirit along."
 Skelton claimed that he had seen miracles; for instance, a believer whose short leg grew six inches to match the length of his normal leg.